-The tablet itself has multiple gesture capabilities that allow you to speed up your workflow.
-The tablet pen has natural tilt support and is battery free.
+The animation pad itself has multiple gesture capabilities that allow you to speed up your workflow.
+The tablet pen has natural tilt support and is battery-free.
 The tablet has customizable Express Keys, Radial Menus, and pen side switches.
-Wacom also redesigned their devices and the new ones look slick, but their previous models still look pretty damn good.
+Wacom makes some of the best graphics tablets for animation so you won’t be disappointed.

 - 8192 levels of pressure sensitivity

 - Large work surface

 Huion H420X USB Tablet Review